codepath/android_guides/Getting-Started-with-Gradle.md

 ## How to add local dependencies

 Normally most dependencies can be retrieved remotely from a Maven or Gradle repository hosted at [Maven Central](http://search.maven.org/) or [BinTray](https://bintray.com/bintray/jcenter).
 If you wish to include a local dependency, you can copy the source to the project's root directory.
-For instance, suppose you wanted to fork a copy of the [material intro](https://github.com/HeinrichReimer/material-intro) repoistory.
+For instance, suppose you wanted to fork a copy of the [material intro](https://github.com/HeinrichReimer/material-intro) repository.
 You could copy this source into your main project as follows:

 ```
 Project